oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 	* `source_type` - The source type for the instance.
 Use `image` when specifying the image OCID.
 Use `bootVolume` when specifying the boot volume OCID.
 * `state` - The current state of the instance.
 * `time_created` - The date and time the instance was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`
+* `time_maintenance_reboot_due` - The date and time the instance is expected to be stopped / started,  in the format defined by RFC3339.
+After that time if instance hasn't been rebooted, Oracle will reboot the instance within 24 hours of the due time.
+Regardless of how the instance was stopped, the flag will be reset to empty as soon as instance reaches Stopped state.
+Example: `2018-05-25T21:10:29.600Z`

 ## Import